privateprep/coding-space-website/src/pages/programs/build-your-own-programs-at-the-coding-space.md

 title: Build-Your-Own Programs at The Coding Space
 titleColor: "#ffffff"
 description: >
-  Our totally personalized Build-Your-Own coding experiences put parents in the driver’s seat.
+  Our personalized Build-Your-Own coding experiences put parents in the driver’s seat.
 Or contact us to create the perfect coding event for your child.
 heroImage:
   image: /img/tcs-header.png
   alt: Light blue hero image with animated computer and code